gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Import-AadrmTpd.md

 ```

 ### -TpdFile
-Specifies the TPD file exported from your AD RMS server to import to your tenant to use for the Azure Rights Management service.
+Specifies the TPD file exported from your AD RMS cluster to import to your tenant to use for the Azure Rights Management service.

 ```yaml
 Type: String